 I was chair of the Department of Mathematics from 2001 to 2006.

 My hobbies include playing piano (mostly Chopin and jazz), playing racquet sports (racquetball), playing Scrabble (I once got TRIOXIDE), cooking (chocolate mousse), going to the theatre (Sondheim), soccer (player, fan, coach, and mom), gardening (not much time for this) and juggling (lacrosse balls).
 My favorite punchlines include "No, of course I don't believe in that stuff, but I hear it works even if you don't believe in it." and "Really?
 Come over to my house.
 I've got closets full of them."
+The sentence I speak most frequently is probably "It's around here somewhere."
 Another hobby is composing sentences that seem to be self-referential but actually aren't.

 I claim to be the founder and president of NAPAN, the National Association for the Promotion and Advancement of NAPAN.
 I currently chair NAPAN's committee on committees.